Boone's Lick (novel): Reception

 Mark Busby of The Austin Chronicle reviewed the novel positively, writing: "For the thousands of readers who have read his fiction over the years, even a slighter work like Boone's Lick offers riches".
 Busby, however, noted that several of the interesting secondary characters in the novel, such as Charlie Seven Days, only made fleeting appearances in the novel.
 In a mixed review for The New York Times, Karen Karbo praised McMurtry's writing, describing some of the prose as "colloquial, poetic, gently elegiac", while criticizing the choice of Shay as the narrator.
 In Karbo's view, Shay cannot effectively capture the love story between Mary Margaret and Seth: "There's little heat between them.
-Or at least none to which we, though Shay's eyes, are privy".
+Or at least none to which we, though [sic] Shay's eyes, are privy".

+Publishers Weekly said "More an amusing fable of family strife than a serious story with memorable characters, this piece does not approach the substance or quality of McMurtry's better works, but his ardent fans will undoubtedly appreciate the warmth, compassion and humor that the narrative exudes."
 In January Magazine, J. Kingston Pierce wrote: "What is remarkable, however, is how little interest McMurtry manages to drum up over so many fictionalized miles."
+In another mixed review, Troy Patterson of Entertainment Weekly said "Though 'Boone's Lick' lacks the proportions its epic setting suggests, at least there's fine poetry on the human scale."

-Publishers Weekly said "More an amusing fable of family strife than a serious story with memorable characters, this piece does not approach the substance or quality of McMurtry's better works, but his ardent fans will undoubtedly appreciate the warmth, compassion and humor that the narrative exudes."
+Adaptation

-In a negative review, Entertainment Weekly said "Though 'Boone's Lick' lacks the proportions its epic setting suggests, at least there's fine poetry on the human scale."
+The actor Tom Hanks considered developing a movie based on the novel, after reading the work while on a camping trip in Idaho.
+Barry Levinson became attached to project as a director, with plans for Hanks and Julianne Moore to costar, but after languishing in development hell, the movie never got made.